IViperI/SNotes/README.md

 # SNotes
-The program for save notes.
+The program for save and edit notes.

 # Hotkeys
 There are not hotkeys